Michael-Nelson361/Telco_Report/README.md

 2. If you have access to the Codeup MySQL DB:
     - Save env.py in the repository with user, password, and host variables.
     - Ensure the env.py has the appropriate database connection.
-    - RandomState 123 is predefined in the functions
+    - random_state of 123 is predefined in the functions
     - Run the notebook.
 3. If you don't have access:
     - Request access from Codeup.